 [Heading inserted by No. 19 of 2010 s.
 48(3).]

-27. Vice-Chancellor, appointment and functions of

-(1) At the first meeting of the Senate held after the passing of this Act or as soon thereafter as may be possible the Senate shall proceed to appoint a Vice-Chancellor, who shall, subject to the Statutes, hold office for a period not exceeding 10 years, but who shall be eligible for reappointment for such further period as the Senate may deem fit.
+27. Vice-Chancellor

+[(1) deleted]

 (2) The Vice-Chancellor shall be the executive officer of the University, and shall possess such powers and perform such duties as may be prescribed by or under this Act.

-(3) Subject to the Statutes, regulations and by-laws of the University, the Vice-Chancellor may, by writing under his hand, delegate any function or any power or duty conferred or imposed upon him (except this power of delegation) to any member of the staff of the University or person or persons or committee of persons.
+(3) Subject to the Statutes, regulations and by-laws of the University, the Vice-Chancellor may, in writing, delegate any function or any power or duty conferred or imposed upon the Vice-Chancellor (except this power of delegation) to any member of the staff of the University or person or persons or committee of persons.

+(4) In addition to or instead of the title of Vice-Chancellor, the Vice-Chancellor may use any other title that is —

+(a) approved by the Senate; or

+(b) prescribed by Statute, regulation or by-law.

+(5) The use by the Vice-Chancellor, in accordance with subsection (4), of any title in addition to or instead of the title of Vice-Chancellor does not affect the validity of anything done or omitted to be done by, to or in relation to the Vice-Chancellor.

 [Section 27 amended by No. 43 of 1944 s.
 8 (as amended by No. 113 of 1970 s.
 14); No. 62 of 1978 s.
-5.]
+5; No. 32 of 2016 s.
+157.]

-Part 5 — Guild of Undergraduates
+Part 5 — Student Guild

-[Heading inserted by No. 19 of 2010 s.
-48(3).]
+[Heading inserted by No. 32 of 2016 s.
+158.]

-28. Guild of Undergraduates
+28. Student Guild

-(1) There shall be a Guild of Undergraduates.
+(1) There continues to be a body corporate, to be called the Student Guild.

+(1A) The Student Guild is the same body corporate that was established under this Act and originally called the Guild of Undergraduates.

-(2) Any student is eligible to be a member of the Guild.
+(2) Any student is eligible to be a member of the Student Guild.

-(2a) The University shall not act in a way that may dissuade or discourage a student, or person seeking enrolment as a student, from being or becoming a member of the Guild.
+(2a) The University shall not act in a way that may dissuade or discourage a student, or person seeking enrolment as a student, from being or becoming a member of the Student Guild.

 [(2b) deleted]

-(2c) No academic benefit, right or privilege shall be denied to or withheld from any student by reason of that student not being a member of the Guild.
+(2c) No academic benefit, right or privilege shall be denied to or withheld from any student by reason of that student being or not being a member of the Student Guild.

-(3) The Guild shall be an organized association of students for the furthering of their common interests, and shall be the recognised means of communication between students and the governing authority of the University in accordance with such Statutes as the governing authority may prescribe.
+(3) The Student Guild shall be an organized association of students for the furthering of their common interests, and shall be the recognised means of communication between students and the governing authority of the University in accordance with such Statutes as the governing authority may prescribe.

-(4) The Guild of Undergraduates shall be a body corporate by that name with perpetual succession and a common seal; and shall by that name be capable in law of suing and being sued, and shall have such other powers and authorities and shall be subject to such obligations as shall have been or shall from time to time be prescribed by or under the Statutes for the time being in force.
+(4) The Student Guild —

+(a) has perpetual succession; and

+(b) is to have a common seal; and

+(c) may sue and be sued; and

+(d) subject to the Statutes, may do and suffer all other acts and things that bodies corporate may by law do and suffer.

-(5) Subject to subsection (6), a student becomes a member of the Guild upon enrolment, for the period of enrolment.
+(5) Subject to subsection (6), a student becomes a member of the Student Guild upon enrolment, for the period of enrolment.

 (6) A student may —

-(a) elect at the time of enrolment not to become a member of the Guild; and
+(a) elect at the time of enrolment not to become a member of the Student Guild; and

-(b) resign at any time as a member of the Guild.
+(b) resign at any time as a member of the Student Guild.

-(7) A student cannot hold an elective office of the Guild unless that student is a member of the Guild.
+(7) A student cannot hold an elective office of the Student Guild unless that student is a member of the Student Guild.

 [Section 28 amended by No. 40 of 1947 s.
 2; No. 61 of 1977 s.
 4; No. 51 of 1983 s.
 4 3; No. 91 of 1994 s.
 17; No. 44 of 2002 s.
-16.]
+16; No. 32 of 2016 s.
+159.]

 28A.
 Amenities and services fee

-(1) An annual amenities and services fee shall be set at an amount approved by the Senate after receiving a report from, and a recommendation by, the Guild.
+(1) A Statute made under section 31 may provide for an annual amenities and services fee to be payable by students, and (without limitation) for that purpose may —

-(2) The Senate may determine that a different level of the amenities and services fee is payable by a specified class of students.